LLDevLab/LLDevHomeAutomation/README.md

 This is a set of software for home automation.

 The set is including:
-- DataHub - software, that is receiving data from sensors and recording it to the database and shwing the data to the user.
+- DataHub - software, that is receiving data from sensors, saving it to the database and showing the data to the user.
 - Sensors - firmware for IoT sensors
 - Database - backup of actual database structure